 It should be noted that some services depend on the area you are living.
 Not every company covers entire areas or all services, so you may need to use one company to connect to Russian TV and another for telephone and internet.

 To ensure you have internet, telephone or TV connection when you move in, you should contact providers at least two weeks before moving.
-Contracts can be generally cancelled with a month’s notice, therefore, there are typically no long-term contracts.
+Contracts can be generally canceled with a month’s notice, therefore, there are typically no long-term contracts.

 In order to install a Russian telephone, internet or TV connection, the service provider will typically want to see the following documents: